ChapelStudios/hp-api/README.md

 Unit tests are included for the `DDB.HealthCycle.Logic` library.
 There are probably a couple of other things that could be unit tested but these are the most important items.
 Due to the nature of this project I also skipped on testing to ensure Exceptions thrown from underlying components were raised.

-All tests are written using the NUnit framework.
+> All C# tests are written using the NUnit framework.

 ### Running Unit Tests
 From the solution directory, run `dotnet test`.